fiaKaiera/vrc-ytdlp-updater/README.md

 > [!WARNING]
-> This solution makes it so that VRChat does not update `yt-dlp.exe` when updating,
+> This solution makes it so that VRChat is not allowed to update `yt-dlp.exe` when updating,
-> so you have to manually update `yt-dlp.exe` each time.
+> so you have to manually update `yt-dlp.exe` each time, which you can do so by running this script again.
 > However, you can follow instructions in [Removing `Read-only` on `yt-dlp.exe`](#removing-read-only-on-yt-dlpexe) to easily uninstall this patch.
 >
 > Updating `yt-dlp.exe` also does not guarantee YouTube videos will work outright.